rabakuku/ADVULNLAB-PLUS/README.md

 - If you previously install the v1 do not try to update as a lot of things have changed.
 Just drop your old lab and build the new one (you will not regret it)
 - Chocolatey is no more used and basic tools like git or notepad++ are no more installed by default (as chocolatey regularly crash the install due to hitting rate on multiples builds)
 - ELK is no more installed by default to save resources but you still can install it separately (see the blueteam/elk part)
-- Dragonstone vm as disappear and there is no more DC replication in the lab to save resources
+- EmpireState vm as disappear and there is no more DC replication in the lab to save resources
-- Wintefell is now a domain controller for the subdomain north of the sevenkingdoms.local domain
+- Wintefell is now a domain controller for the subdomain north of the newyork.local domain

 ### Space use
 - the lab take environ 77GB (but you have to get the space for the vms vagrant images windows server 2016 (22GB) / windows server 2019 (14GB) / ubuntu 18.04 (502M))
 - the total space needed for the lab is ~115 GB (and more if you take snapshots)

 ### Start / Setup / Run
-The default domain will be **sevenkingdoms.local**, on the subnet 192.168.56.1/24 and each machine has been allocated with 2CPU and 4GB of memory.
+The default domain will be **newyork.local**, on the subnet 192.168.56.1/24 and each machine has been allocated with 2CPU and 4GB of memory.
 If you want to change some of these performance settings you can modify the Vagrantfile (please note that with less RAM the install process sometimes crash, if it append just relaunch the ansible playbook).

 To have the lab up and running this is the commands you should do: